Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 So which is better: short Facebook ads or long copy?
 Unfortunately, our respondents can’t answer that question for you.
 It depends on a lot of different things: your audience, your product, your skills as a copywriter, what time of day your audience sees your ad, etc.

-The only way to find the right answer for your business is to run an A/B test—or several—and see which version generates the most clicks and conversions.
+The only way to find the right answer for your business is to run an A/B test—or several—and see which version generates the most clicks and conversions using a social media dashboard.

 And that’s true for all of the tips our respondents provided.
 Consider these tips for inspiration, then test them to find those that work best for your business.